MAPPER: Data structure

 A major difference from spreadsheets is that MAPPER reports have no built-in calculation capability.
 Processing is achieved by applying a "Command" or "Function" to a report, an action that produces a duplicated "result".
-This result can be processed further.
+This result can be processed further, refining the data down to the most meaning information; a result, which a manipulated copy of the original report.
+Hence report processing system as part of the original system capability.
+Thus allowing users to access and manipulate their data needs according to their specifications.

 Another important difference is that MAPPER data is a form of visible-record data; what you see is literally what you get.
-Within an individual drawer, reports all have the same line length, which is padded with spaces if not filled.
-By the same token, column sizes within a data record are fixed, however you can created any field size you want up to 999 characters.
+Within an individual drawer, reports all have the same line length, which is padded with spaces or tab characters to move you through the data for record input or modification.
+By the same token, column sizes within a data record are fixed, however you can create any field size you want up to 999 characters.
 You can locate data in either field columns or free form type data that is akin to typed text or paragraph style data.
 There are several functions that make locating data quick and efficient.
 Many functions and methods can be deployed to structure data for even faster responses.
 The response time on manipulating data was nearly always less than a second.